chrisprasanna/Predicting_Seattle_Gas_Prices_with_ML/README.md

 All these steps are included in the provided Jupyter Notebook.
 Neural network architecture classes and functions (train, evaluate, forecast) are provided in separate Python files within the directory.

 ## Web App
-A deployed web interface to do Seattle Gas Price forecasts interactively is provided below.
+A deployed web interface to perform Seattle Gas Price forecasts interactively is provided below.

 [Web App Link](https://chrisprasanna-predicting-seattle-gas-prices-with-ml-app-76r3fm.streamlitapp.com/)